Oureyelet/Oureyelet/README.md

 <img width="375" alt="Screenshot 2021-07-09 at 13 12 27" src="https://user-images.githubusercontent.com/69697624/181431486-2a3560c2-9fa4-412d-96da-c32e86276ad2.png">

 _____________________________________________________
-Philippians 2:3:
+Philippians 2:3 :open_book:<br />

-"Do nothing out of selfish ambition or vain conceit, but in humility consider others better than yourselves.<br />
-Each of you should look not only to your own interests, but also to the interests of others."
+"Do nothing out of selfish ambition or vain conceit, but in humility consider others better than yourselves.
+Each of you should look not only to your own interests, but also to the interests of others."<br /><br />
 God bless you whoever you are :rainbow: <br />
 Regards, Mateusz. <br />
 Oureyelet@gmail.com <br />